Kentucky

 The 10 most popular campsites at BLUE LICKS BATTLEFIELD STATE RESORT PARK

-The hardest sites to book at this park, reserving 57% of weekend nights in peak season (Sep–Nov).
+Ranked by how often each site reserves on weekends in peak season (Oct–Dec).
 Set up an alert and we'll email you on cancellations.

 Best here